 So, they’re a good choice for sick and aging parrots.
 Likewise, if you’ve recently adopted a malnourished parrot, hazelnuts can help them regain lost weight and improve their health.

 Only feed raw hazelnuts to your parrot.
 The antioxidants in hazelnuts are concentrated in the skin, and roasting has been shown to lower their levels.

 How Many Nuts Should You Feed Your Parrot?

 Parrots can be given 2-3 nuts daily, depending on their activity level.
 This can be reduced to 2-3 nuts for older or more sedentary parrots 3-4 times a week.

 If a parrot is overfed nuts, you may encounter the following problems:

 Can Parrots Eat Unshelled Nuts?

-However, mold can more easily hide within an unshelled nut.
-You will not be aware the nut is contaminated until the shell is opened and your parrot has already eaten it.
-So, it’s wise to shell any nuts before feeding them to your parrot.
-For denser nuts, like hazelnuts or walnuts, your parrot will still enjoy gnawing through the nut itself.
+You won’t be aware the nut is affected until the shell is opened and the nut has been consumed.
+So, you must shell any nuts before feeding them to your parrot.

-Be suspicious if you see any cracks in the shells of nuts.
-This means that the nuts have been exposed to moisture and air, increasing the chances of mold growth.
-Parrots can safely eat most nuts but never feed a parrot raw peanuts (they MUST be roasted) due to the presence of Aflatoxin.
+Be suspicious if you see any cracks in the shells, as this means that the nuts have been exposed to moisture and air, increasing the chances of mold growth.